Amos-Augo/SQL-Customer-Sales-Database/README.md

 JOIN customers c ON s.customer_id = c.customer_id
 ORDER BY s.total_sales DESC;
 ```
-2. List all products along with their customer's location, sorted by location then product name.
+2. List all products along with their customer's location, sorted by `location` then `product_name`.
 --    Output: Each row shows a product and the buyer's location, grouped by location and then alphabetically by product.

 ```sql